DragonBones/Tools/doc/dragonbones_json_format_5.5.md

                     "name": "displayName",

                     // The type of the display.
 (Optional property, default: "image")
+                    // [
-                    // ["image": A textured rectangle, "armature": A nested child armature, "mesh": A textured mesh, "boundingBox": A bounding box]
+                    //     "image": A textured rectangle,
+                    //     "armature": A nested child armature,
+                    //     "mesh": A textured mesh,
+                    //     "boundingBox": A bounding box
+                    // ]
                     "type": "image",

                     // The resource path of the display.
 (Optional property, default: null)